Shoaib547/WalmartSalesAnalysis/README.md

 1. Number of sales made in each time of the day per weekday
 2. Which of the customer types brings the most revenue?
-3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
+3. Which city has the largest tax?
-4. Which customer type pays the most in VAT?
+4. Which customer type pays the most tax?

 ### Customer